DheerajKN/Spring-CMS-Generator/README.md

     ~/Desktop/spring-CMS-Generator.sh a EmailChecker

 Then the script will automatically ask you some questions that will then generate the needed code snippets that can used anywhere in the project.

+# Further Developments

+- Creating .bat file for Windows so alternatively you can use git bash to execute bash script in Windows